aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/CustomIdentityComponent/README.md

 3. `cdk boostrap` to bootstrap your account for CDK, see [Bootstrapping](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) for more information
 4. `cdk synth` to synthesize the CDK app and validate your configuration works
 5. `cdk deploy` to deploy the CDK app to your account
-6. run the following AWS CLI commands to invoke the GenerateKeys function to generate the first set of public and private keys (rotation will run this weekly):
+6. run the following AWS CLI commands to invoke the GenerateKeys function to generate the first set of public and private keys (rotation will run this weekly).
+NOTE: You should get a 200 OK if this is successful.
+Make sure to set a region to the calls if you're not using the default CLI region):
   ```
   fn=$(aws cloudformation describe-stacks --stack-name CustomIdentityComponentStack --query 'Stacks[0].Outputs[?OutputKey==`GenerateKeysFunctionName`].OutputValue' --output text)
-  aws invoke --function-name $fn response.json
+  aws lambda invoke --function-name $fn response.json
   ```